 We depart early this morning, and travel 30 kilometres west of Avignon to visit the Sunday market of L’Isle-sur-la-Sorgue.
 This large market is a food market, flea market, and antique market where you can buy everything from olives to fine art.
 The town itself stretches across the Sorgue River, earning it the nickname ‘Venice of Provence’, and makes a very lovely backdrop to this large market with its shade-providing plane tress, babbling river, historic waterwheels, and flower-filled riverside cafés and restaurants.
 The town is famous for being a big hub for antique dealers and is the second largest antique centre in France (after Paris).

 Having collected some ingredients for a picnic lunch, we continue our journey through the Petit Luberon.
-This scenic drive takes us to the village of Gordes, perhaps the most picturesque of the perched villages.
-The houses of Gordes rise in picturesque tiers above the Imergue valley on the edge of the Vaucluse plateau.
-The stone buildings built in tight against the base of the cliffs and those perched on the rocks above, including the 12th-century castle, are made of a beige stone that glow orange in the morning sun.
-A short drive across the valley takes us past Roussillon, a village that stands on the highest hill between the Coulon valley and the Vaucluse plateau.
+This scenic drive takes us to a panoramic point where we stop for lunch and enjoy a view of Gordes, one of the most picturesque of the perched villages, then past Roussillon, a village that stands on the highest hill between the Coulon valley and the Vaucluse plateau.
 These striking hills, composed of ochre rock of 16 or 17 different shades featured in the local houses, enhance the beauty of the village and the surrounding countryside.

 Continuing south through the Luberon mountain range, we reach the picturesque village of Bonnieux, set atop craggy cliffs, where we shall visit the garden La Louve (She-Wolf).
 Nicole de Vésian began restoring her Provençal terrace garden on the lower fringe of this medieval town in 1987.
 Here the former fashion stylist designed house and garden in harmony with the natural surroundings, producing a result with the concision, beauty and elegance of a Frank Lloyd Wright prairie house.
 Since Nicole’s death in 1996, this tiny spot has become one of the most photographed gardens in the world.
 While La Louve was already dearly loved, the publication of Louisa Jones’ book, Modern Design in Provence (2011), only fanned the flames.
 Nicole also created several other gardens which are less well-known.

 In the late afternoon we make our way to the Château de Brantes, located just outside the village of Sorgues, for a special evening tour and reception.
 The garden, which has the oldest magnolia tree in France (1780), was designed by the Danish landscape architect Mogens Tvede in 1956.
 The château, listed as a historic monument in 1987, is surrounded by an extensive plane-tree wood, and features a series of basins through which flows the river Sorgues.
-After a guided tour through the park and garden, we enjoy an al fresco Provençal buffet dinner, followed by delightful classical music concert given under the magnolia tree by a duo of professional harp and flute musicians.
+After a guided tour through the park and garden, we enjoy an al fresco Provençal buffet dinner, followed by delightful classical music concert given under the magnolia tree.
 (Overnight Avignon) BLD